dusty-bee/testtest1/README.md

 | **yee** | yeeyee  | yeehaw  | yee partner |
 | **haw** | hawyee  | hawhaw  | haw partner |

-This is also one of my fav youtube videos
+This is also one of my fav youtube videos, if u click on the pic it will take u to the vid!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=GpPOMrQGzbk
 " target="_blank"><img src="http://img.youtube.com/vi/GpPOMrQGzbk/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>